Vladusty/latvian-communist-leaflet-corpus-1934-1940/LCLC_1934-1940/README.md

 ## Citation

-If you use this dataset, please cite:

-Babaņins, Vladislavs.
-2026. *Latvian Communist Leaflet Corpus (1934–1940).* CLARIN-LV.

-For a BibTeX citation, see the CLARIN-LV repository entry.
+For citation details and BibTeX, see the CLARIN-LV repository entry.

 ---